ahammel/ProbeGenerator/README.md

-Indel statements are similar to SNP statements, except that instead of the 'N>N' variant specification, the user supplies 'ins' and 'del' fields specifying the base inserted and deleted.
+Indel statements are similar to SNP statements, except that instead of the 'N>N' variant specification, the user supplies 'ins' and 'del' fields specifying the base(s) inserted and deleted.
 Both are optional (but you need at least one, obviously).
 As usual, case is insignificant.
 If both fields are used, 'del' must be specified before 'ins'.